-perform better than M-QF, and M-X trails both.
-Table II shows total user effort for each system as a multiple of Mulder's at 64.5% recall, Google's maximum.
+Figure 4 shows that at all recall levels, systems with missing components perform worse than MULDER, but better than Google.
+Among them, M-V appears to perform better than M-QF, and M-X trails both.
+Table 2 shows total user effort for each system as a multiple of MULDER's at 64.5% recall, Google's maximum.
 The numbers suggest that answer extraction is the most important, followed by query formulation, and voting least.
-Answer extraction plays a major role in distilling text, which saves users a lot of time.
+Answer extraction plays a major role in distilling text which saves users a lot of time.
 Query formulation helps in two ways: first, by forming queries with alternative words that improve the chance of finding answers; second, by getting to the relevant pages sooner.
-The positive effects of query formulation can also be seen with the improvement in M-X over Google; we expect this effect to be much more pronounced with less impressive search engines, such as AltaVista and Inktomi.
+The positive effects of query formulation can also be seen with the improvement in M-X over Google; we expect this effect to be much more pronounced with other less impressive search engines, such as AltaVista and Inktomi.
 Finally, voting is the last element that enhances answer extraction.
 Without voting, M-V only reaches 17% recall at effort 0; with voting, the number is doubled.
 It is, however, less effective after 1500 words, because it becomes difficult to find any correct answer at that point.